emDevanshu/Fake-Medical-Product/contributing.md

 Contributing to Fake-Medical-Product 🚀

 Thank you for considering contributing to Fake-Medical-Product!
-Whether you're reporting bugs, improving documentation, or adding new features—your help is greatly appreciated.
+Whether you're reporting bugs, improving documentation, or adding new features — your help is greatly appreciated.

 We expect contributors to follow these guidelines to make collaboration smooth and effective for everyone.

-Table of Contents
+📑 Table of Contents

 Code of Conduct